Article written by Brenda Aufdenkamp (email@example.com), Extension Educator in Lincoln, Logan, McPherson Counties.

 - Winter squash has a long shelf life and if kept in a dry place between 55 and 60ºF, will store for up to 3 months.

 - Kids are more likely to eat a new food if they can explore with their fingers.
 Making squash bites is a great new finger food!

 - ½ cup grated parmesan cheese

 - 1 egg

-- Cut spaghetti squash in half and scoop out seeds.
+- Scrub spaghetti squash with a clean vegetable brush under running water.
+Cut squash in half and scoop out seeds.

 - Bake in oven for 40 minutes or until tender.
 (Or place cut side down on a microwave safe dish with ½ cup of water.
 Cover with a lid or plastic wrap and cook on high for 8-12 minutes.)
 The squash is done when a fork easily pierces the skin and goes into the flesh.
 Let cool and scoop out pulp.

 - Break egg into a medium-sized bowl.
 Wash hands with soap and water after cracking raw egg.
 Add 1 ½ cups of the cooked squash, bread crumbs and cheese.
 Stir until thoroughly blended.

 - Line a baking dish or cookie sheet with parchment paper.
 Scoop 1 Tbsp squash batter to form bite-size balls.
 Place squash balls on prepared dish.
 Wash hands with soap and water.

 - Bake 15-20 minutes until bottoms are golden brown.
 Flip and bake another 3 minutes until golden.